alexious/YouPHPTube-Docs/docs/source/index.rst

 Installation
 ^^^^^^^^^^^^

-This is a project that is developed by us.
-Like for every other php-script, it's good to collect some admin-expiriences, so you can handle your system.
+This is a project is developed by a few people.
+Like for every other php-script, this project requires some little expirience.
+We provide a rudimentary setup-howto for some systems.
+For advance your installation for further purposes, please search for apache-, php- or mysql-howtos for the systemadministrator-work.
+We simply can't answer all sysadmin-related questions and a lot of topics are covered already out there.

 If problems appear, consider read the troubeshoot-guide downer.
 In case it does not solve it, follow the guide to do a proper issue at github.